 St. Paul’s is my favorite place in all of London.
 It miraculously survived the WWII bombings, and stands as a symbol of hope and resilience.

 The building is gorgeous inside and out, with ceiling frescoes, golden accents, and ornate doors.
 It’s also the final resting place of Lord Nelson, the Duke of Wellington, and Sir Christopher Wren, the famous London architect.

 One thing not many tourists realize is that you can actually climb the dome for stunning views over London.
-It’s over 500 steps to the top, but there are a few stopping points along the way.
+It’s over 500 steps to the top, but there are a few stopping points along the way, including a Whispering Gallery.

 St. Paul’s last entry time is 4pm, so don’t wait too late for your visit.
 You can buy advanced tickets online and save £3 off the £20 door price.
 Online tickets also give you fast track entry, and you can enter any time during the day.
 Also, photography inside the building is forbidden.